A stochastic model for cell adhesion to the vascular wall: A Markovian Jump process for the cell adhesion dynamics

-Let us consider a cell (a leukocyte e.g.) carried by the blood flow.
-We suppose that the size of the gap between the cell and the blood vessel wall is small enough so that bonds between the cell and the vascular wall may continuously form in the contact area.
+Let us consider a cell carried by the blood flow.
+We suppose that the distance between the cell and the blood vessel wall is small enough so that bonds may always form.
 Since the cell is in the vicinity of the wall, we assume that the blood shear flow is 1D, parallel to the vascular wall and with a constant velocity, denoted by $u\in \R_+$.

-In previous studies, see \cite{Hammer,Jadhav} e.g., it was shown that approximating the contact area by a simple geometrical figure (a circle or a rectangle) and neglecting the increase of the contact area with the flow shear rate due to cell deformability do not change qualitatively the analysis.
-Moreover, as suggested in \cite{Bhatia}, the cell adhesion is primarily determined by physicochemical properties of adhesion proteins and, thus, to a first approximation, we assume the cell to be a point particle whose position at time $t\geq 0$ is denoted by $x(t)$.
+Deformability may play a role in the cell dynamics inside the blood flow and in its interaction with the vessel wall.
+However, some large cells like Circulating Tumor Cells can be very stiff \citep{follain2018hemodynamic}, and still follow the behaviour studied in this paper.
+Therefore, we hereafter choose to neglect cell deformability and to focus on the interaction between the intracellular adhesion dynamics and the vascular wall.

-\subsection{Velocity model}
+In previous studies, see \cite{Hammer,Jadhav} e.g., it was shown that approximating the contact surface by a simple geometrical figure (a circle or a rectangle) and neglecting the increase of the contact surface with the flow shear rate due to cell deformability do not qualitatively change the analysis.
+Moreover, as suggested in \cite{Bhatia}, the cell adhesion is primarily determined by physicochemical properties of adhesion proteins.
+In a first approximation, we thus assume the cell to be a point particle whose position at time $t\geq 0$ is denoted by $X_t$.

-To describe the cell motion in our model, we use a non-inertial approximation.
-Indeed, in the limit of low Reynolds number, viscous forces dominate over inertial forces and the momentum equation reduces to the force balance principle:
+\subsubsection{Velocity model}

-where $V_{t} \in \R$ is the cell velocity, $u$ is the blood shear flow and the cell is subjected to a macroscopic resistive force, denoted by $F_t\in \R_+$, induced by the bonds that contribute to decelerating the cell, see Figure 1.
-The previous equation is valid only for $F_t\leq u$, as for a maximal force the cell stops, and the model is no longer valid.
+To describe the cell motion, we use a non-inertial approximation.
+Indeed, in a regime of low Reynolds number, viscous forces outweight inertial forces and the momentum equation reduces to the force balance principle:

-Depending on the ratio between the adhesion force exerted by the stabilized bonds and the load and torque created by the blood flow, which is characterized by the shear rate, two situations might occur: \begin{itemize} \item either the adhesion force is strong enough to first capture and then slow down the leukocyte (in that case it allows the cell to roll on the wall), \item or the tension exerted by the blood flow on the bonds is too high and the bonds rupture immediately without capturing the cell. \end{itemize} Modeling leukocyte dynamics near a vessel wall now amounts to modeling the time evolution of the adhesive force $F_t$.
+where $V_{t} \in \R$ is the cell velocity, $u$ is the blood shear flow and the cell is subjected to a macroscopic resistive force, denoted by $F_t\in \R_+$, and induced by the bonds that contribute to decelerating the cell, see Figure 1.
+The parameter $\gamma$ is such that $\gamma^{-1}$ is a friction coefficient, following a linear force-velocity relation.
+The previous equation is valid only for $\gamma F_t\leq u$, as for a maximal force the cell stops and the model is no longer valid.
+The resistive force arises from the strength of the cell adhesion to the vessel wall.
+Cellular adhesion is the macroscopic readout of the forces exerted by the wall on the cell through each bond \citep{boettiger2007quantitative}.
+As a result, we assume that